Bootstrap Sampling Rate Greater than 1.0 May Improve Random Forest Performance: Experiment Configuration

 \section{Experiment Configuration}

-Experiments were conducted on 36 diverse datasets, which underwent the following preprocessing steps: all duplicates and rows with classes occurring only once were removed.
+We conducted experiments on 36 diverse datasets, which underwent the following preprocessing steps: duplicate rows and rows corresponding to classes with only a single instance were removed.
 Columns with a single unique value were also dropped.
-Missing values in categorical features were replaced with a new category, while missing values in numerical attributes were imputed with the column mean.
-Finally, one-hot encoding of categorical attributes was applied before standardizing all features.
-Table~\ref{tab:datasets} in Appendix~\ref{appendix:Datasets} presents the characteristics of the datasets after the preprocessing.
-Our experiments include all 30 datasets used by~\citet{martinez2010Out} and six additional ones.

-The following hyperparameters (along with BR) are considered to be the most important for RF performance~\citep{scornet2017tuning,probst2019Hyperparameters,zhu2022optimization}: number of trees ($nt$); parameters controlling the size of the trees: maximum tree depth ($md$), the minimum number of instances required to split an internal node ($mn$), the minimum count of observations necessary to constitute a leaf node ($ml$); function measuring the quality of a split ($qs$); number of attributes to consider when looking for the best split ($nf$).
+Missing values in categorical features were replaced with a placeholder category, while missing values in numerical attributes were imputed using the column mean.
+Finally, one-hot encoding of categorical attributes was applied and numerical features were standardized.
+Table~\ref{tab:datasets} presents the characteristics of the datasets after the preprocessing.
+Our experiments include all 30 datasets used by \citet{martinez2010Out} and six additional~ones.
+The following hyperparameters (along with BR) are considered to be the most important for RF performance~\cite{probst2019Hyperparameters,scornet2017tuning,zhu2022optimization}: \begin{itemize} \item number of trees ($nt$); \item parameters controlling the size of individual trees: maximum tree depth ($md$), the minimum number of instances required to split an internal node ($mn$), the minimum count of observations necessary to form a leaf node ($ml$); \item function measuring the quality of a split ($qs$); \item number of attributes considered when searching for the best split ($nf$). \end{itemize}